 Supplementary to these sections is a one page system appraisal, workshop schematics, detailed measurement data and a full breakdown of the equipment used in the examination of the workplace.

-This report can be used to form part of a company's insurance requirement and copies should be kept for a period of 10 years.
+This report can be used to form part of a company's insurance requirement and copies should be kept for a period of five years.

 LEV equipment for air flow monitoring and record keeping systems as specified in HSG258 can be supplied as part of Filtermist’s service and can also be purchased directly from Filtermist.
 Contact us to order.